-While the Value of Solar Rate is generally optional for Minnesota's utilities to adopt, both Xcel Energy and Minnesota Power have published what the Value of Solar is for their respective utilities.
-Both have published rates that are similar or higher than their general electric retail rates.
-The Value of Solar is currently only used in the context of Community Solar Gardens in Xcel Energy's service territory where it is the general rate paid to Community Solar Garden projects that were deemed complete in 2017 or later.
-Unless there is a change to state law, going forward the Value of Solar Rate will be the only rate provided for Xcel Energy's Community Solar Gardens.
+While the Value of Solar Rate (VOS) is generally optional for Minnesota's utilities to adopt, both Xcel Energy and Minnesota Power have.
+Both utilities published rates that are similar or higher than their general electric retail rates.
+The VOS is currently only used in the context of Community Solar Gardens in Xcel Energy's service territory.